Ageing or ageing — that is the question.

 I no longer post on Medium as much as I once did.
 Most of the time, I will import a post from this blog, to keep things going, and see if anyone reads it.

 I tend to do my own SEO and keywords on this blog, with a little help from ChatGPT.
 AI is useful in that regard.
-In fact, I would say that I get a better response doing this on my own blog than I did on relying on Medium's algorithm.
+In fact, I would say that I get a better response doing this myself on my own blog than I did relying on Medium's algorithm.

 Every writer is told, sooner or later, to find their authentic voice.
 That we should try to write true to the person that we are.
 For me, that is good advice, because my authentic voice is a simplistic one.
 It has to be given my background.
 I’m not sure that I could change it to anything else, even if I wanted to.